 Click on the gear icon, then click on the fan tab.

 Recreate the curve of my fan settings and click on ‘OK’ to finish.
-If you find that your fan is too noisy with little or no workload, click and drag the 40 and 50-degree marker a bit lower.
+If your fan is too noisy with little or no workload, click and drag the 40 and 50-degree markers a bit lower.

-Make small adjustments at a time until you are happy with the noise levels.
-The crucial thing is to have a maximum fan speed from 65-degrees upward.
+Make small adjustments until you are happy with the noise levels.
+The crucial thing is to have a maximum fan speed from 65 degrees upward.

-Relaunch the game or program which puts a heavier workload onto your graphics card.
+Relaunch the game or program, putting a heavier workload onto your graphics card.

 You should notice an increase in fan speed after a few minutes.

 After you exit the game or program, look at MSI Afterburner.
-You will be able to see a history of the last few minutes of temperatures and fan speeds.
+You will see a history of the last few minutes of temperatures and fan speeds.

-I personally don’t like to see GPU temperatures over 176 degrees Fahrenheit or 80 degrees Celcius.
+I don’t like seeing GPU temperatures over 176 degrees Fahrenheit or 80 degrees Celcius.

-Most graphics card’s maximum temperatures are somewhere around 190.4 to 212 degrees Fahrenheit and 88 to 100 degrees Celcius.
+Most graphics cards’ maximum temperatures are around 190.4 to 212 degrees Fahrenheit and 88 to 100 degrees Celcius.

 Signs your graphics card is overheating